directus/directus/docs/cloud/glossary.md

-# Project Options
+# Glossary

 [[toc]]

 ## Accounts

-Accounts are the term for your SuperAdmin cloud dashboard profile, used to create and join Teams, pay bills, and manage Projects.
-See the [Overview](/cloud/overview) to learn how Accounts, Teams and Projects inter-relate.
+Your Account is the term for your SuperAdmin Cloud Dashboard profile, used to create and join Teams, [pay bills](#billing), and manage Projects.
+See the [Overview](/cloud/overview) to learn how Accounts, [Teams](#teams) and [Projects](#projects) interrelate.
 Read the [Accounts documentation](/cloud/accounts) to learn how to manage Accounts.

 :::tip Accounts vs Users

-To avoid confusion, "User" is the term for user profiles inside a Directus Project.
-The terms Account and Team Member are used on the context of Directus Cloud login.
-Accounts made on the Cloud Dashboard and the Users created within a Directus Project are two separate systems.
+To avoid confusion, "User" is the term for users in a Directus Project, while the terms "Account" and "Team Member" are used in the context of Directus Cloud.
+Accounts on Directus Cloud and Users in a Directus Project are two separate systems.

 :::

 ## Asset Storage

-Directus Core allows file uploads/downloads for any type of file.
+Directus Core allows asset storage for any type of file.
 This applies on all Cloud Projects.
-However, on Directus Cloud, certain technical limits apply to file uploads such as limits on size per asset and total asset storage per Project.
-For all limitation details, see [Cloud Policies](https://directus.io/cloud-policies/#).
+However, on Directus Cloud, certain hard technical limits apply to file uploads such as limits on size per asset and total asset storage per Project.
+For more details, see [Cloud Policies](https://directus.io/cloud-policies/#).

 Asset Storage space varies by Project Tier.
 For details, see [Cloud Policies](https://directus.io/cloud-policies/).